 Why is it important to replace a damaged camshaft position sensor?

 Prolonging an engine that’s not running in full capacity is the last thing you want to happen with your car.
 It could cause your engine to develop more problems, which could reach all surrounding components.
 If this happens, you could end up with more expensive services.

 Another concern is that a faulty camshaft position sensor makes your car unsafe to drive due to sudden changes in its driving conditions.
 Stalling, jerking, and impulsive surges are just three of many issues to be concerned about.
 Make sure to contact your trusted mechanic as soon as you notice one or two of the symptoms listed above.

 Choosing the right camshaft position sensor

 Here are a few things that you have to look out for to make sure you get the perfect sensor for your ride.

-- Check for durability ratings: Specifically, you'll want a sensor that can withstand at least 300 degrees Fahrenheit, and is resistant to high humidity.
+You'll want a sensor that can withstand at least 300 degrees Fahrenheit and is resistant to high humidity.
 Any sensors with a rating below that will likely break down far too easily.